Project post-holiday hang-over? Not with these 3 rules

 How do you manage projects during the holidays?
 Feel free to leave a comment below or shout out to

-Facebook or Twitter.
+us on Facebook or Twitter.
 Of course, you could always write your own

 blog post on the subject and share it with us… We’d love to read it!